-Rajasthan is probably the most famous state of India when it comes to tourism, and is the number one region for travellers to India.
-It has also seen steadily increasing popularity within India with domestic travellers, too.
+Rajasthan is probably the most famous state of India when it comes to tourism, and is the number one region for travelers to India.
+It has also seen steadily increasing popularity within India with domestic travelers, too.
 In 2017 visitor numbers to Rajasthan in 2017 reached nearly 50 million.

 Here are a few tips to help you get the best out of your visit to Rajasthan:

-Most of the crowds can be found in Jaipur, Udaipur and Jaisalmer, at the forts and inside the coloured old cities.
+Most of the crowds can be found in Jaipur, Udaipur, and Jaisalmer, at the forts and inside the colored old cities.
 Even here you can avoid the coach-loads if you show up early in the morning (ideal, too as it’s much cooler at this time!).
 You can read my story about having Udaipur fort practically to myself below…

 For fewer crowds get off the beaten path.
 Stay at homestays and ask locals for their recommendations on where to travel – see our off the beaten path section below.

-Rajasthan is used to tourism and you’ll find some less-scrupulous vendors / travel agents who will not be shy about making an extra dollar where they can.
-Bargain for everything and try to research the market price before handing over your hard earned cash.
+Rajasthan is used to tourism and you’ll find some less-scrupulous vendors/travel agents who will not be shy about making an extra dollar where they can.
+Bargain for everything and try to research the market price before handing over your hard-earned cash.
 Over-paying for goods does not help in the long run as it sets the precedent for future visitors being overcharged too.
 Case in point: I found chai tea spices for sale in one grocery store in Udaipur for an optimistic 250 rupees.
-It was labelled “tea masala” and was clearly targeted at wealthy tourists.
+It was labeled “tea masala” and was clearly targeted at wealthy tourists.
 Tea masala should cost you about 20 rupees for a small bag…

 Try to get away from establishments (restaurants, cafes) that are obviously set up for tourists and support smaller places instead.
 If in doubt, dismiss anywhere serving banana pancakes 😉

-Despite the high number of tourists, Rajasthani culture is still relatively conservative, and wandering around in hot-pants and spaghetti straps will result in more hassle for you.
-See our tips for female travellers below.
+Despite the high number of tourists, Rajasthani culture is still relatively conservative, and wandering around in hot pants and spaghetti straps will result in more hassle for you.
+See our tips for female travelers below.

 Rajasthan is a dry, desert state and is rapidly running out of water.
 Avoid hotels with pools as much as possible and be very conservative with your water use.
-Turn taps off while brushing teeth, take showers instead of baths, turn shower off while shampooing… etc. Many remote Rajasthani villagers are without access to clean water and have to walk each day to pump ground water.
+Turn taps off while brushing teeth, take showers instead of baths, turn the shower off while shampooing… etc. Many remote Rajasthani villagers are without access to clean water and have to walk each day to pump groundwater.

-It’s difficult to escape poverty when travelling in India.
-Compassion is the best thing you can give and support local organisations that are actively involving the local community in their work and profits (we’ve included recommendations throughout this guide).
-We don’t ensorse giving money, pens, sweets or anything else to children or adults who ask for them while travelling in India.
-Volunteering in India can be a tricky business and is not something we necessarily recommend, unless you are bringing highly needed skills.
+It’s difficult to escape poverty when traveling in India.
+Compassion is the best thing you can give and support local organizations that are actively involving the local community in their work and profits (we’ve included recommendations throughout this guide).
+We don’t endorse giving money, pens, sweets or anything else to children or adults who ask for them while traveling in India.
+Volunteering in India can be a tricky business and is not something we necessarily recommend unless you are bringing highly needed skills.

 The Best Places to Visit in Rajasthan

-Rajasthan’s best known and loved destinations include Udaipur, Jodhpur, Jaipur and Jaisalmer, and these are not-to-be-missed destinations on any Rajasthan itinerary.
-But there is more to Rajasthan than these colourful cities, with alternative destinations such as Bikaner and Bundi being well worth a look for their history and old towns, Pushkar is a must for the spiritually curious, and Bharatphur offers some great wildlife-viewing opportunities.
+Rajasthan’s best-known and loved destinations include Udaipur, Jodhpur, Jaipur, and Jaisalmer, and these are not-to-be-missed destinations on any Rajasthan itinerary.
+But there is more to Rajasthan than these colorful cities, with alternative destinations such as Bikaner and Bundi being well worth a look for their history and old towns, Pushkar is a must for the spiritually curious, and Bharatpur offers some great wildlife-viewing opportunities.
 We cover all of these in this Rajasthan blog.

 Part of the “Golden Triangle” and the capital of Rajasthan, travel in Jaipur was very different from how I thought it might be.